 Some of the many e-waste videos on YouTube.com:

-I am now selling off all the inventory of toys, games and jewelry to raise the money for this project.
-Once my art is gone I will not make more.
+We are now selling off all the inventory of toys, games and jewelry to raise the money for this project.
 Think of your purchase as a donation to the cause for a better world.
-If you are a sailor take a look at the sailboat parts that I make.
+If you are a sailor take a look at the sailboat parts that we make.